 - All provisions of 45 CFR part 75 currently in effect. - The termination provisions in 45 CFR 75.372.
 No other specific termination provisions apply. - Other federal regulations and HHS policies in effect at the time of the award.
-In particular, the following provision of 2 CFR part 200, which became effective on or after August 13, 2020, is incorporated into this NOFO: 2 CFR § 200.301 Performance measurement. - The Assurances (standard certification and representations) included in the annual SAM registration. - Any statutory provisions that apply. - The Assurances (standard certification and representations) included in the annual SAM registration.
+In particular, the following provision of 2 CFR part 200, which became effective on or after August 13, 2020, is incorporated into this NOFO: 2 CFR § 200.301 Performance measurement. - Any statutory provisions that apply. - The Assurances (standard certification and representations) included in the annual SAM registration.